— Walt Whitman

 - Sit in Madison Square park, eating Shake Shack for the first time with a saxophonist playing on a nearby park bench.

-- See a brilliant Broadway show, If/Then. with tickets we’d purchase only hours before.
+- See a brilliant Broadway show, If/Then, with tickets we’d purchased only hours before.

 - Plant tomatoes in my grandmother’s garden and actually eat them in a meal this week.